awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

    aws ssm list-documents
    ```

-1. Verify that an instance is ready to receive commands
+1. Verify that an instance is ready to receive commands\.

    The output of the following command shows if instances are online\.